Don’t blame your CRM technology. Be smarter about collecting and using your data.

 To boost customer satisfaction and, ultimately, customer loyalty, you have to do more than listen simultaneously to customer averages and to individual customers.
 You also have to look for what lies beneath the externals of customers’ behavior (what they buy, how they buy, and when they buy).
 Without capturing what is going on inside customers’ minds and hearts, and integrating that information with the factual external experiences, the picture is incomplete.

-“CRM tools enable you to collect a lot of rich data about a customer’s frequency and time of purchase, the size of her orders, and what she thinks of your company,” says Harvard’s Zaltman.
+“CRM tools enable you to collect a lot of rich data about a customer’s frequency and time of purchase, the size of their orders, and what they think of your company,” says Harvard’s Zaltman.
 That’s necessary but not sufficient data: It doesn’t tell you anything about “why customers do what they do, think what they think, and why they like or don’t like your products.
 Getting that level of insight requires more intensive interactions with customers than CRM tools permit.”
-It requires that you develop a “poetic insight into customers – a deep knowledge that enables you to intuit their answers to questions you haven’t even asked them.”
-Customer surveys provide one method of obtaining the level of detail required to make proper use of your CRM technology.
+It requires that you develop a “poetic insight into customers – a deep knowledge that enables you to anticipate their answers to questions you haven’t even asked them.”
+Customer surveys provide a good method of obtaining the level of detail required to make proper use of your CRM technology.

 A consensus map that Zaltman developed for General Motors reveals the richness of the metaphor elicitation approach.
 As expected, customers associated GM products with quality and competitive price.
 But there was more: Customers also linked GM with patriotic feelings.
 By buying GM cars, they saw themselves as not simply helping Americans keep their jobs, but as fulfilling a larger obligation that they felt toward their country.